vipul2802/o365hq.com/content/services/Domain Services and Active Directory Roles Migration.md

 ### Additional cost items not provided by the project

 1. Migration to Azure AD
-2. Email and/or documents transfer to Office 365
+2. Email and/or documents transfer to Microsoft 365
 3. Support of the devices with static network settings
 4. Remote installation of the Microsoft Windows OS on the server, if necessary, for example, when using a virtual machine or remote server